-A huge part of travel and experiencing a culture is through a county’s food…Especially Paris!
-Dainty pastries and baguettes are the paradigm of food culture in France.
+A huge part of travel and experiencing a culture is through a county’s food, especially in Paris!
+Dainty pastries and baguettes are an important part of food culture in France.
 As a celiac visiting Paris, it’s torture walking by croissant after croissant.
 Luckily, there are several places you can get your gluten free sugar fix and the full Parisian experience at the same time.

 As you probably already know, macarons are a little bit of heaven in a soft, slightly chewy pillow of sugar.
 Since they are made with almond flour, they just happen to be naturally gluten free.
 No list of Parisian treats would be complete without a mention of Ladurée and their iconic macarons.
 They’re the staple.
 The original.
 You can count on all the traditional flavors and other desserts in their delightful display case.

 Although Ladurée is the most commercialized and mainstream chain of the macaron shops in Paris, they still make a mean macaron.
 They also produce jams, teas, and even candles if you want to bring the experience home with you.
 Because, lets be honest: macarons don’t make it very far past the store.

 Where Ladurée and Angelina are the light-hearted French princesses of macaron shops, Pierre Hermé is the mature, tall, dark and handsome prince.
 This modern patisserie offers inventive flavors like rose petal, olive oil & vanilla, and my personal favorite, milk chocolate & passion fruit.
 Hermé is also skilled chocolatier and pastry chef, so you can pick up chocolate and pastries there as well.

 Yummy and Guilt Free is a specifically gluten free shop inside a bright blue courtyard around the corner from BHV department store.
 This was hard to find even using Google maps because I didn’t realize it didn’t have a main street storefront.